ninrod/rsynced-melpa/melpa/isearch+-readme.txt

    search: regexp, word, multiple-buffer, and whether searching has wrapped around the buffer (Emacs 22+ only).

- * Optional limiting of search to the active region, controlled by option `isearchp-restrict-to-region-flag'.
+ * Optional restriction of search to the active region, controlled by option `isearchp-restrict-to-region-flag'.
 Deactivation of the active region is controlled by option `isearchp-deactivate-region-flag'.
 Both of these are available for Emacs 24.3 and later.
 You can use `C-x n' (command `isearchp-toggle-region-restriction') during search to toggle `isearchp-restrict-to-region-flag'.

+   Restriction of Isearch to the region works also for a rectangular region (which you create using `M-x rectangle-mark-mode').

-   NOTE: For search to be limited to the active region in Info, you must also use library `info+.el'.
+   NOTE: For search to be limited to the region in Info, you must also use library `info+.el'.

  * Option and commands to let you select the last target occurrence (set the region around it):